ietf-wg-privacypass/draft-ietf-privacypass-auth-scheme-extensions/draft-ietf-privacypass-auth-scheme-extensions.md

 to the client.

 When presented with an ExtensionSet, a client should expect to be rejected if not providing required extensions.
-A client MAY choose to provide optional extensions or not.
-A client can choose to use the pre-populated extension provided by the origin, or craft its own.
+A client MAY provide optional extensions.
+A client MAY use the pre-populated extension provided by the origin, or craft its own.

 ~~~